adwait-ai/mcp_data_gov_in/README.md

 # MCP Data.gov.in Server

 A clean, production-ready MCP server for analyzing Indian government datasets using the official Python MCP SDK.
-Provides Claude Desktop with intelligent access to data.gov.in through a curated dataset registry and smart filtering capabilities.
+Provides Claude Desktop with intelligent access to data.gov.in through a curated dataset registry and **AI-powered semantic search** capabilities.

 ## 🚀 Quick Start